Property and casualty insurance return – Section IV – Detailed Instructions

 Line 06 – Gross estimated catastrophe exposure

-The gross estimated catastrophe exposure, net of any non-catastrophe coverage, is considered to be the higher of a single catastrophic event within the 95th- to 99th-percentile range or the reserving probable maximum loss (PML) for earthquake as described in the Earthquake Exposure Data Form in accordance with OSFI's Guideline B9 - Earthquake Exposure Sound Practices and AMF's Earthquake Exposure risk management guideline (PDF).
+The gross estimated catastrophe exposure, net of any non-catastrophe coverage, is considered to be the higher of a single catastrophic event within the 95th- to 99th-percentile range or the reserving probable maximum loss (PML) for earthquake as described in the Earthquake Exposure Data Form in accordance with OSFI's Guideline B9 - Earthquake Exposure Sound Practices and AMF's Earthquake Exposure risk management guideline.

 Line 07 – Net retained loss